Inch Kenneth: Ownership and visitors

 The island was visited in 1773 by Samuel Johnson and James Boswell during their tour of the Hebrides; they were entertained there by Sir Allan MacLean, head of the Maclean clan.
 Both Johnson and Boswell published accounts of their visit.

 In the early 1930s the island was owned by Sir Harold Boulton, 2nd Baronet, the writer of the words to the Skye Boat Song.
-He enlarged an earlier house to make the existing mansion.
+He enlarged an earlier house to make the existing mansion, dying in 1935.

-The island's most celebrated owner in the twentieth century was the eccentric Mitford family.
+The island's most celebrated subsequent owner in the twentieth century was the Mitford family.
 Nazi sympathiser Unity Mitford spent her final years on the island.
-Following the death of their father Lord Redesdale, the island was inherited under Scots law by the surviving Mitford sisters and not his wife, as Lord Redesdale had willed it to his only son Tom, who had predeceased him.
+Following the death of their father, Lord Redesdale, the island was inherited under Scots law by the surviving Mitford sisters and not his wife, as Lord Redesdale had willed it to his only son Tom, who had predeceased him.
 When their mother died in 1963, Nancy gave her share to Jessica, who bought the shares of Diana, Deborah and Pamela.
 Jessica, a former communist, teasingly suggested that it might become a Soviet submarine base.

 The island was sold by Jessica in the late 1960s to Andrew Barlow, son of Sir Alan Barlow, 2nd Baronet.
 It remains with their family.